gridonic/webpack/README.md

 ## CLI

-This package also comes with a CLI.
-Run `npx gridonic-webpack --help` for more information.
+This package provides commands for our [@gridonic/cli].

 <br>